A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Introduction

 \begin{theoreme} (for a stronger statement see theorem \ref{thm:maj-Eis}) There exists $N>0$ such that for all $q>0$ there is a continuous semi-norm $\|\cdot\|$ on $\Sc(G(\AAA))$ such that for all $f\in \Sc(G(\AAA))$, all standard parabolic subgroups $P=MN_P$, $\pi\in \Pi_{\disc}(M)$, $\la\in i\ago_{P}^{G,*} $ and $x\in G(\AAA)^1$ we have

 where the sum is over some Hilbert basis of $\Ac_{P,\pi}(G)$. \end{theoreme}

-Note that $\La_\pi$ is the numerical invariant attached to $\pi$ in §\ref{S:numerical}.
+Here $\|\chi_\pi\|$ denotes the norm of the infinitesimal character $\chi_\pi$ of the Archimedean component of $\pi$.
+As usual, we view $\chi_\pi$ as an orbit under the Weyl group in the dual of a Cartan subalgebra of the complexified Lie algebra of $G(F_\infty)$ where $F_\infty$ is the product of the Archimedean completions of $F$.
+The norm is Euclidean and invariant under the Weyl group.
 The other notations are explained in subsections \ref{ssec:general-notations} and \ref{ssec:autom}.
 For simplicity we have stated the theorem for $\la$ on the imaginary axis.
-However we shall need and prove a stronger version where the bound holds on a neighborhood of the imaginary axis depending on $\pi$. \end{paragr}
+However we shall need and prove a stronger version where the bound holds on a neighborhood of the imaginary axis depending on $\pi$.
+Note also we use in the statement of theorem \ref{thm:maj-Eis} a slightly different invariant $\La_\pi$.
+The link with the formulation above is given in remark \ref{rq:La invariant}.

+We mention that we also need a variant of theorem \ref{thm-intro:maj-Eis} where we bound a sum of Eisenstein series on a shift of the space $i\ago_{P}^{G,*}$, see theorem \ref{thm:maj-EisR}. \end{paragr}

 \begin{paragr} To get theorem \ref{thm-intro:maj-Eis} we proceed as in \cite{LapHC} and \cite{LapFRTF}, namely we majorize the Eisenstein series by the Petersson norm of a truncated Eisenstein series.
 Then we need a new ingredient namely the explicit computation of the truncated product of two Eisenstein series.
 This is provided by theorem \ref{thm:maj-Eis}.
 By explicit, we mean a combinatorial expression that involves only intertwining operators and Petersson products of discrete automorphic representations.
 Thus theorem \ref{thm:maj-Eis} both generalizes the classical statement for cuspidal Eisenstein series and the well-known Arthur's asymptotic formula of \cite{ar-truncated}.
 The proof of the theorem is closely related to the works \cite{JLR} of Jacquet-Lapid-Rogawski and \cite{Linner} of Lapid.
 More precisely we use the fact that several intricate expressions provide families of meromorphic invariant bilinear forms on some induced representations.
 By an observation due to Bernstein they must vanish.
-We also rely on the precise computation of the exponents of the discrete automorphic representations based on their description by M\oe glin-Waldspurger in \cite{MW} from which we extract some geometric properties, see lemma \ref{lem:negativity}. \end{paragr}
+We also rely on the precise computation of the exponents of the discrete automorphic representations based on their description by M\oe glin-Waldspurger in \cite{MW} from which we extract some geometric properties, see lemma \ref{lem:negativity}.
+To conclude we need to establish bounds on intertwining operators in some neighborhood of the imaginary axis shifted by such exponents, see proposition \ref{prop:bound-intertwining}. \end{paragr}